aymanouch/ecomfreenow/README.md

 ### ecommerce website use react and commercejs api

-you can show now test in
+you can see the test now in